ChromiaProject/postchain-chromia/docs/provider/start-a-node.md

 # Hostname of the master host as seen by a subnode.
 If master is on docker, then the subnode will perceive the host as the internal docker host
 # 172.17.0.1 on linux/Windows.
 Can be localhost if master node is a native java process
 container.master-host=host.docker.internal
+# Port used by the master node to establish connections with subnodes
+container.master-port=9880
 # Hostname of subnodes as seen by the master host.
 See above
 container.subnode-host=host.docker.internal
 # Subnodes will spawn and host its own database, use this if you want all subnodes to use another external database